iulianalexa/openedu-qconv/README.md

 In order to specify input files, you can use the `--input-file` or the `--input-path` options.

 The `--input-file` option will expect the path to a file that contains one or multiple questions.
+You can also add multiple input files by separating them with a comma.
 In `Markdown`, multiple questions in the same file are separated by two empty lines.
 If you have multiple questions, one saved in each file, you can use the `--input-path` option.
+You may add multiple input directories by separating them with a comma, or use both input files and input directories by combining the `--input-path` and `--input-file` options.

 This will expect a path to a directory which contains multiple `.md`, `.xml` or `.json` questions.